drycc/workflow/src/applications/ssl-certificates.md

 process that involves several third-parties.
 You will need to:

 1. Purchase an SSL certificate from your SSL provider
-2. Upload the cert to Deis
+2. Upload the cert to Drycc

 ## Acquire SSL Certificate